Wildlife Conservation and Hunting Laws

 Regulations such as bag limits, possession limits, and different seasons for the types of firearms used help ensure that every hunter will have a chance to harvest wildlife.

-Important!
 The New Jersey Fish & Game Council is responsible for establishing and enforcing wildlife regulations.
-The New Jersey Fish Wildlife Digest has an annual publication which contains a summary of these regulations, and is available every year at the end of August.
+The New Jersey Fish and Wildlife Digest has an annual publication which contains a summary of these regulations, and is available every year at the end of August.
 If you have any questions regarding NJ's Fish and Wildlife Laws, contact your regional NJFW Bureau of Law Enforcement office.